STARK COUNTY SAFE COMMUNITIES

 Other activities included a football toss, deejay from local radio station, DARE and police vehicles, Aultman Hospital WOW vehicle, the National Guard's rock wall and informational displays.

-The winning teams in 2009 were the Central Catholic Cheerleaders, the Central Catholic Football team and the Perry Police Department.
 Congratulations to the winners and to all who participated in this important event!

 The leading cause of death for teenagers is vehicle crashes.
 Low seatbelt use is one of the principal reasons why the teen driver and the teen passenger traffic fatality rate remain high.
 It is estimated that thousands of lives are saved each year by something as simple as taking 3 seconds to fasten a seat belt.
 According to the Ohio Department of Public Safety alcohol-impaired drivers are involved in approximately 38% of all fatal crashes on Ohio's roadways.
 This is why this event is so important to Stark County and why as a community we are dedicated to educating our drivers on safe driving practices